 Dr. Freund is a specialist in 18th-century European art.
 Her first book, Portraiture and Politics in Revolutionary France (Penn State University Press, 2014), examines the ways in which sitters and artists used portraiture to reformulate personal and political identity during the French Revolution.
 Articles related to this project have been published in Eighteenth-Century Studies, The Art Bulletin and in Interior Portraiture and Masculine Identity in France, 1789–1914 (Ashgate, 2010).
 She is currently working on a second book on the representation of the hunt in late seventeenth- and eighteenth-century France.
 Research from this project has been published in Art History and several edited volumes.
 Dr. Freund is also the president of Historians of Eighteenth-Century Art and Architecture (HECAA): https://hecaa18.org.

 Ph.D. and M.A., History of Art, University of California, Berkeley

 A.B., Art History, summa cum laude, Princeton University

-Art of the long eighteenth century; politics and visual culture; portraiture and the history of selfhood; the visual representation of animals; the history and decoration of mechanical objects, especially guns.
+Art of the long eighteenth century; politics and visual culture; portraiture and the history of selfhood; the visual representation of animals; gender and representation; the history and decoration of mechanical objects, especially guns.

 Portraiture and Politics in Revolutionary France.
 Penn State University Press, 2014.

 “Good Dog!
 Jean-Baptiste Oudry and the Politics of Animal Painting,” in French Art of the Eighteenth Century: The Michael L. Rosenberg Lecture Series at the Dallas Museum of Art, ed.
 Heather MacDonald, 66-79.
 Lucia/Marquand, distributed by Yale University Press, forthcoming November 2016.

 “Men and Hunting Guns in Eighteenth-Century France,” in Materializing Gender in Eighteenth-Century Europe, eds.
 Jennifer Germann and Heidi Strobel.
 Ashgate, 2016.